Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 This example shows the shape of a constrained Docker launch through the Python SDK.
 It takes an untrusted code string as input and executes it inside a container with disabled networking, a read-only filesystem, and resource limits.
 Notice one subtle but important detail: Docker's wait(timeout=...) is an API request timeout, not the workload's total execution deadline, so the supervisor still needs its own wall-clock kill timer.

 This snippet is reference code, not a complete sandbox service.
 It requires the Docker Python SDK, a reachable Docker daemon, and the ExecutionResult dataclass from the control-loop example above.
+The daemon belongs to a trusted supervisor; never mount its socket or expose its API inside the sandbox, because that would hand generated code control over the host-side container boundary.
 A production service also needs image provenance, admission policy, monitoring, patching, and isolation appropriate to its threat model.

 1import asyncio